Flanders Historic District

-The Flanders Historic District is a historic district that encompasses a small cluster of late-18th to early-19th century residential structures north of the center of Kent, Connecticut, which was the original heart of the community when it was first settled.
-It is centered at the junction of United States Route 7 with Cobble Road and Studio Hill Road.
+The Flanders Historic District is a historic district that encompasses a small cluster of late-18th to early-19th century residential structures north of the center of Kent, Connecticut, United States which was the original heart of the community when it was first settled.
+It is centered at the junction of U.S. Route 7 with Cobble Road and Studio Hill Road.
 The area was supplanted by the current town center in the 1840s.
 The district was listed on the National Register of Historic Places in 1979.

 Description and history

 The town of Kent was established in 1738, with the Connecticut Colony auctioning off land in this area late in that year.
 Settlers soon arrived, and the Flanders area became the town's main settlement.
 The oldest deeded house is The Nathaniel Slosson Homestead c.
-1739, built during the settling of Kent.
+1739, built during the settlement of Kent.
 The area remained of civic importance until the 1840s, when a railroad stop was established further south.
-This resulted in the migration of economic and civic functions to that area, which is where the present town center is.
+This resulted in the migration of economic and civic functions to that area, which is where the present town center is located.
 Since then, the Flanders area has been a quiet rural residential village.